Prostate problems present as a common problem among the male population.

 The treatments provided for prostatitis with prostatitis depend on the type of the condition diagnosed.
 Primary treatment options will focus on treating the disease itself, but this is not always possible.
 In some men, a specific cause cannot be identified.
 When this is the situation, it is difficult for a doctor to provide treatment that addresses prostatitis in particular.

 In men with a bacterial infection in the prostate, antibiotic therapy will generally be used.
 This therapy helps to get rid of the bacteria that invaded the prostate.
 Stronger antibiotics are needed if the man has acute bacterial prostatitis.
 With chronic bacterial prostatitis, long-term treatment with antibiotics will often be required.
-The patient may be provided with a course of antibiotics every time a recurrent urinary tract infection is noted.
+The patient may receive a course of antibiotics every time they note a recurrent urinary tract infection.

 When antibiotics take care of the infection, men may experience an alleviation of pain and discomfort.